ali1ariel/ali1ariel/README.md

 -  Actively developing and improving [Digistab Store](https://github.com/AlissonMachadoDev/digistab-store)
 -  Diving deep into the latest LiveView features and best practices (I started with LiveView in 2020)
 -  Exploring new ways to leverage Elixir's concurrency model in real-world applications
+-  Taking a look at Rust (to enhance Elixir performance, of course)
+-  I think I'm liking Ash Framework more than I expected...

 ###  Technical Expertise